top of page

 Simulated Bitcoin transaction on a smart phone with city view in the background.

-In reality, most transactions fall into one of two categories:
+In reality, most transactions fall into one of three categories:

 1. The cryptocurrency is converted into U.S. dollars before closing.